Tangled blood vessels in the brain interfere in this rare condition. Learn more.

-A brain arteriovenous malformation (AVM) is a tangle of abnormal blood vessels connecting arteries and veins in the brain.
+A brain arteriovenous malformation (AVM) is a tangle of blood vessels that connects arteries and veins in the brain.

-The arteries are responsible for taking oxygen-rich blood from the heart to the brain.
+The arteries take oxygen-rich blood from the heart to the brain.
 Veins carry the oxygen-depleted blood back to the lungs and heart.
 A brain AVM disrupts this vital process.

-The cause of AVMs is not clear.
-Most people are born with them, but they can occasionally form later in life.
-They are rarely passed down among families genetically.
+The cause of brain AVMs isn't clear.
+Most people are born with them, but they can form later in life.
+Rarely, they can be passed down among families.

-Some people with brain AVMs experience signs and symptoms, such as headache or seizures.
-AVMs are commonly found after a brain scan for another health issue or after the blood vessels rupture and cause bleeding in the brain (hemorrhage).
+Some people with a brain AVM experience signs and symptoms, such as headaches or seizures.
+An AVM is often found after a brain scan for another health issue or after the blood vessels rupture and bleed (hemorrhage).

-Once diagnosed, a brain AVM can often be treated successfully to prevent complications, such as brain damage or stroke.
+Once diagnosed, a brain AVM can be treated to prevent complications, such as brain damage or stroke.

-A brain arteriovenous malformation may not cause any signs or symptoms until the AVM ruptures, resulting in bleeding in the brain (hemorrhage).
+A brain arteriovenous malformation may not cause any signs or symptoms until the AVM ruptures, resulting in hemorrhage.
 In about half of all brain AVMs, hemorrhage is the first sign.

-But some people with brain AVM may experience signs and symptoms other than bleeding related to the AVM.
+But some people with brain AVM may experience signs and symptoms other than bleeding, such as:

 Some people may experience more-serious neurological signs and symptoms, depending on the location of the AVM, including:

-Symptoms may begin at any age but usually emerge between ages 10 and 40.
+Signs and symptoms of a brain AVM may begin at any age but usually emerge between ages 10 and 40.
 Brain AVMs can damage brain tissue over time.
-The effects slowly build up and often cause symptoms in early adulthood.
+The effects slowly build and often cause symptoms in early adulthood.

-Once you reach middle age, however, brain AVMs tend to remain stable and are less likely to cause symptoms.
+By middle age, however, brain AVMs tend to remain stable and are less likely to cause symptoms.

-One severe type of brain AVM, called a vein of Galen defect, causes signs and symptoms that emerge soon or immediately after birth.
+One severe type of brain AVM involves the vein of Galen.
+It causes signs and symptoms that emerge soon or immediately after birth.
 The major blood vessel involved in this type of brain AVM can cause fluid to build up in the brain and the head to swell.
-Signs and symptoms include swollen veins that are visible on the scalp, seizures, failure to thrive and congestive heart failure.
+It can also cause swollen veins that are visible on the scalp, seizures, failure to thrive and congestive heart failure.

 Seek immediate medical attention if you notice any signs or symptoms of a brain AVM, such as seizures, headaches or other symptoms.
 A bleeding brain AVM is life-threatening and requires emergency medical attention.

-Normally, your heart sends oxygen-rich blood to your brain through arteries.
+Typically, the heart sends oxygen-rich blood to the brain through arteries.
 The arteries slow blood flow by passing it through a series of progressively smaller networks of blood vessels, ending with the smallest blood vessels (capillaries).
 The capillaries slowly deliver oxygen through their thin, porous walls to the surrounding brain tissue.

-The oxygen-depleted blood then passes into small blood vessels and then into larger veins that drain the blood from your brain, returning it to your heart and lungs to get more oxygen.
+The oxygen-depleted blood passes into small blood vessels and then into larger veins that return the blood to the heart and lungs to get more oxygen.

 The arteries and veins in an AVM lack this supporting network of smaller blood vessels and capillaries.
-Instead, the abnormal connection causes blood to flow quickly and directly from your arteries to your veins, bypassing the surrounding tissues.
+Instead, blood flows quickly and directly from the arteries to the veins, bypassing the surrounding tissues.

-In an arteriovenous malformation (AVM), blood passes quickly from the artery to vein, disrupting the normal blood flow and depriving the surrounding tissues of oxygen.
+In an arteriovenous malformation (AVM), blood passes quickly from an artery to a vein, disrupting the usual blood flow and depriving the surrounding tissues of oxygen.

-Anyone can be born with a brain AVM, but these factors may be a risk:
+Anyone can be born with a brain AVM, but these factors may raise the risk:

 Complications of a brain AVM include:

-Bleeding in the brain (hemorrhage).
+Bleeding in the brain.
 An AVM puts extreme pressure on the walls of the affected arteries and veins, causing them to become thin or weak.
-This may result in the AVM rupturing and bleeding into the brain (a hemorrhage).
+This may result in the AVM rupturing and bleeding into the brain.

-This risk of a brain AVM bleeding ranges around 2 percent each year.
-The risk of hemorrhage may be higher for certain types of AVMs, or if you have experienced previous AVM ruptures.
+This risk of a brain AVM bleeding ranges from around 2% to 3% each year.
+The risk of bleeding may be higher for certain types of AVMs or if there's been a previous AVM rupture.

-Some hemorrhages associated with AVMs go undetected because they cause no major brain damage or symptoms, but potentially life-threatening bleeding episodes may occur.
+Some hemorrhages associated with AVMs go undetected because they cause no major brain damage or signs or symptoms.
+However, potentially life-threatening bleeding episodes may occur.

-Brain AVMs account for about 2 percent of all hemorrhagic strokes each year and are often the cause of hemorrhage in children and young adults who experience brain hemorrhage.
+Brain AVMs account for about 2% of all hemorrhagic strokes each year.
+They're often the cause of hemorrhage in children and young adults who experience brain hemorrhage.

 Reduced oxygen to brain tissue.
-With an AVM, blood bypasses the network of capillaries and flows directly from arteries to veins.
-Blood rushes quickly through the altered path because it isn't slowed down by channels of smaller blood vessels.
+With a brain AVM, blood bypasses the network of capillaries and flows directly from arteries to veins.
+Blood rushes quickly through the altered path because it isn't slowed by channels of smaller blood vessels.

-Surrounding brain tissues can't easily absorb oxygen from the fast-flowing blood.
+Surrounding brain tissue can't easily absorb oxygen from the fast-flowing blood.
 Without enough oxygen, brain tissues weaken or may die off completely.
 This results in stroke-like symptoms, such as difficulty speaking, weakness, numbness, vision loss or severe unsteadiness.

 Brain damage.
-As you grow, your body may recruit more arteries to supply blood to the fast-flowing AVM.
+The body may recruit more arteries to supply blood to the fast-flowing brain AVM.
 As a result, some AVMs may get bigger and displace or compress portions of the brain.
 This may prevent protective fluids from flowing freely around the hemispheres of the brain.

-If fluid builds up, it can push brain tissue up against the skull (hydrocephalus).
+If fluid builds up, it can push brain tissue up against the skull.

 A brain AVM may cause bleeding in the brain (hemorrhage), which can damage the surrounding brain tissue, as shown by this CT scan (left) and illustration (right) of an intracerebral hemorrhage.

-To diagnose a brain AVM, your neurologist will review your symptoms and conduct a physical examination.
+To diagnose a brain AVM, your health care provider will review your symptoms and conduct a physical exam.

-Your doctor may order one or more tests to diagnose your condition.
+One or more tests may be used to diagnose brain AVM.
 Radiologists trained in brain and nervous system imaging (neuroradiologists) usually conduct imaging tests.

 Tests used to diagnose brain AVMs include:

-Cerebral arteriography.
-Cerebral arteriography, also known as cerebral angiography, is the most detailed test to diagnose an AVM.
-The test reveals the location and characteristics of the feeding arteries and draining veins, which is critical to planning treatment.
+Cerebral angiography.
+Also known as cerebral arteriography, this is the most detailed test to diagnose a brain AVM.
+Cerebral angiography reveals the location and characteristics of the feeding arteries and draining veins, which is critical to planning treatment.

-In this test, your doctor inserts a long, thin tube (catheter) into an artery in the groin and threads it to your brain using X-ray imaging.
-Your doctor injects dye into the blood vessels of your brain to make them visible under X-ray imaging.
+In this test, a long, thin tube (catheter) is inserted into an artery in the groin or wrist and is threaded to the brain using X-ray imaging.
+A dye is injected into the blood vessels of the brain to make them visible under X-ray imaging.

 Computerized tomography (CT) scan.
-A CT scan uses a series of X-rays to create a detailed cross-sectional image of your brain.
+A CT scan uses a series of X-rays to create a detailed cross-sectional image of the brain.

-Sometimes a doctor injects dye through an intravenous tube into a vein so that the arteries feeding the AVM and the veins draining the AVM can be viewed in greater detail (computerized tomography angiogram).
+Sometimes a dye is injected through a tube into a vein for the CT scan (computerized tomography angiography).
+The dye allows the arteries feeding the AVM and the veins draining the AVM to be viewed in greater detail.

 Magnetic resonance imaging (MRI).
-MRI uses powerful magnets and radio waves to create detailed images of your brain.
+MRI uses powerful magnets and radio waves to create detailed images of the brain.

 MRI is more sensitive than CT and can show more subtle changes in brain tissue associated with a brain AVM.

-MRI also provides information about the exact location of the malformation and any related bleeding in the brain, which is important for determining treatment options.
+MRI also provides information about the exact location of the brain AVM and any related bleeding in the brain, which is important for determining treatment options.

-Your doctor may also inject dye to see the blood circulation in your brain (magnetic resonance angiogram).
+A dye may also be injected to see the blood circulation in the brain (magnetic resonance angiography.